The first robot we draw is the classic old school humanoid, made from two square boxes and a "face" built from dials.

 Our second robot is made of round shapes for a change: a round cylinder for the body, and bulldozer style tracks instead of legs.

 Our first robot is a classic old school humanoid, made from two square boxes, complete with arms and legs of bendable tube and a “face” made from dials.

 To make the drawing a bit more interesting, we have drawn all the boxes with perspective.
 But feel free to draw just a flat robot, if you want a really simple drawing.

-Our first robot drawing starts very simply: one rectangle for the head, and a slightly larger square for the body.
+Our first robot drawing starts with just two basic simple shapes: one rectangle for the head, and a slightly larger square for the body.